Setting Security on an Asynchronous Call

 - Setting Security on an Asynchronous Call in VBScript

-- Setting Asynchronous Call Security in C++ for Windows Server 2003
+- Setting Asynchronous Call Security in C++

 The IWbemUnsecuredApartment::CreateSinkStub method is similar to IUnsecuredApartment::CreateObjectStub method and creates a sink in a separate process, Unsecapp.exe, to receive callbacks.
 However, the CreateSinkStub method has a dwFlagparameter that specifies how the separate process handles access control.